Updated on: August 2, 2024

 Short on time?
 Here’s the best parental control app for iOS in 2024:

-• 🥇 Qustodio: Can detect and block 9,000+ iOS apps, has high-end web filtering that not even top VPNs can bypass, and comes with time limits, scheduling, detailed activity reports, and a YouTube monitoring feature.
+- 🥇 Qustodio : Can detect and block 20,000+ iOS apps, has high-end web filtering that not even top VPNs can bypass, and comes with time limits, scheduling, detailed activity reports, and a YouTube monitoring feature.
 Can also monitor calls, text messages, and iMessages, and has accurate real-time location tracking and uninstall protection.
 Offers the best free plan out there, affordable paid plans, and a 30-day money-back guarantee.

 I tested the most popular parental control apps to find the best ones for iOS in 2024.
-Unfortunately, I found that many parental control apps either lack essential features like web and app filtering, location tracking, and activity reports, or don’t work very well (for example, I tested apps where kids could easily bypass web filtering using a VPN or circumvent app filtering through iMessages).
+Unfortunately, I found that many parental control apps either lack essential features like web and app filtering or location tracking, or don’t work very well.
+In addition, kids can easily circumvent many parental controls on iOS by, for example, bypassing web filtering using a VPN, getting around app filtering through iMessages, or using Siri and iMessages together to access restricted content.

 But all the parental apps mentioned in this article are good for iOS users.
-They provide access to industry-standard features that let you monitor and restrict your child’s device and web usage on iOS, work better than Apple’s built-in parental controls, and are also very easy to use.
+They provide access to industry-standard features that let you monitor and restrict your child’s device and web usage on iOS, work better than Apple’s built-in parental controls, have built-in features that prevent your child from circumventing your restrictions, and are also very easy to use.

-My favorite is Qustodio as it has the best iOS app filtering in the industry, plus it comes with tons of convenient features like real-time location tracking, geo-fencing, and uninstall protection.
+My favorite is Qustodio as it has the best iOS app filtering in the industry, it’s really good at preventing kids from bypassing restrictions, and it comes with tons of convenient features like real-time location tracking, geo-fencing, and uninstall protection.

 Quick summary of the best parental control apps for iOS: